 "Is that all?"

-He stood there.
-Watching her work.
-The way her shoulders had drawn in.
-The scraping even, patient, the same sound that had filled the evening when Fionn worked beside her.
+He stood watching her work, the way her shoulders had drawn in, the scraping even and patient, the same sound that had filled the evening when Fionn worked beside her.

-He picked up the portion.
-Walked toward home.
+He picked up the portion and walked toward home.

 Later.